FarhanTausif/Internship-Hunt-Experience/Experiences/Leads_Internship_Interview_Experience.md

 # LEADS Internship Interview Experience

-This document outlines the questions and topics discussed during an internship interview at LEADS Corporation Limited.
+This document outlines the questions and topics discussed during my internship interview at LEADS Corporation Limited.
 The interview was heavily based on the information provided in my resume.

 ## Design Patterns